JusaStronomer/MoronsAnonymousCampaign/README.md

 ## Organizations

 * **Zhenterim** is a gang whose symbol is a winged serpent.
 According to Rennoq, they are an ancient thieves guild in Waterdeep.
 * **Xanathar** is the gang with the brawl in the pub.
+Their symbol is a Xanathar Circle (a beholder) radiating ten spikes.
 Rennoq doesn't know them, so that means they are a new gang.
 Their hideouts are believed to be located in the big sewer network below Waterdeep.

 ## People